Make New Friends in Oxford

 Making friends across Oxford often works best through shared interests and quieter settings.
 A coffee near the Covered Market, a walk along the Isis, or a museum visit gives you something to talk about without forcing it.
 Neighbourhoods like Jericho, Cowley and Summertown are easy to reach, so meeting locally is realistic — even midweek.
 For first meets, keep it simple and time‑boxed.
 If you get on, repeat the plan: try another café, do a longer walk, or explore a new spot.
 Consistency matters more than ‘the perfect plan’ in Oxford, and that’s how friendships tend to grow.
 If you’re based further out, meeting somewhere central like the market area keeps it simple.
 Once you’ve met, you can branch out to quieter neighbourhoods for repeat plans.
 The goal is comfort and consistency, not overplanning.
 Oxford meets tend to work best when they’re calm, practical, and easy to repeat the following week.

-Making friends as an adult can feel awkward — Drinking Partners makes it easier, more relaxed, and pressure-free, without meeting in large groups or organised events.
+Making friends as an adult can feel awkward — especially when everyday routines in Oxford are already set.
+Drinking Partners keeps things simple, relaxed and pressure-free, without the need for large groups or organised events.

-Take things at your own pace and connect in a way that feels right for you.
+Take things at your own pace and connect in a way that feels comfortable for you.

 This is for you if…